-Similar to the various fatality costs, the accompanying non-fatal injury costs and costs arising from property damage only crashes due to added driving and mass reduction are calculated using the same Equations (172), (173), and (174) as shown above.
+Similar to the various fatality costs, the accompanying non-fatal injury costs and costs arising from property damage only crashes due to added driving and mass reduction are calculated using the same Equations (184), (185), and (186) as shown above.
 However, in each case, the appropriate estimates of non-fatal injuries, property damage crashes, and/or input costs are substituted in place of the fatality-related values.

-Lastly, using the results obtained by Equation (173), the CAFE Model estimates the fatality risk internalized by the driver for traveling the additional miles due to the rebound effect.
-In addition to the fatality risk, the system also computes the accompanying risk internalized by the driver due to non-fatal injury and crash incidents.
+Lastly, using the results obtained by Equation (185), the CAFE Model estimates the fatality risk internalized by the driver for traveling the additional miles due to the rebound effect.
+In addition to the fatality risk, the system also computes the accompanying risk internalized by the driver due to non-fatal injury and property damage related crash incidents.
 These risk values are computed as demonstrated by the following two equations:

-$$FatalityRiskValue{MY,CY,FT} = FatalityCosts{MY,CY,FT}^{Rebound} \times FatalityRisk$$ (175)
+$$FatalityRiskValue{MY,CY,FT} = FatalityCosts{MY,CY,FT}^{Rebound} \times FatalityRisk$$ (187)

-$$NonFatalRiskValue{MY,CY,FT} = (NonFatalInjuryCosts{MY,CY,FT}^{Rebound} + PropertyDamageCosts{MY,CY,FT}^{Rebound}) \times FatiltyRisk$$ the fatality costs associated with additional fatalities due to rebound miles traveled by all surviving vehicle models produced in model year MY, during calendar year CY, when operating on fuel type FT;
+$$\begin{aligned} NonFatalRiskValue{MY,CY,FT} \\ &= \left(NonFatalInjuryCosts{MY,CY,FT}^{Rebound} \right. \\ &+ PropertyDamageCosts{MY,CY,FT}^{Rebound}\right) \times FatiltyRisk \end{aligned} \tag{188}$$ the fatality costs associated with additional fatalities due to rebound miles traveled by all surviving vehicle models produced in model year MY, during calendar year CY, when operating on fuel type FT;

-$FatalityCosts{MY,CY,FT}^{Rebound}$:
+$Fatality Costs{MY,CY,FT}^{Rebound}$:

-$NonFatalInjuryCosts^{Rebound}{MY,CY,FT}$:
+NonFatalInjuryCosts^{Rebound} MY,CY,FT:

-the non-fatal injury costs associated with additional non-fatal injuries due to rebound miles traveled by all surviving vehicle models produced in model year MY, during calendar year CY, when operating on fuel type FT.59 the non-fatal property damage crash costs associated with additional non-fatal property damage crashes due to rebound miles traveled by all surviving vehicle models produced in model year MY, during calendar year CY, when operating on fuel type FT^{59}
+the non-fatal injury costs associated with additional non-fatal injuries due to rebound miles traveled by all surviving vehicle models produced in model year MY, during calendar year CY, when operating on fuel type FT;78 the non-fatal property damage crash costs associated with additional non-fatal property damage crashes due to rebound miles traveled by all surviving vehicle models produced in model year MY, during calendar year CY, when operating on fuel type FT;78 fatality risk internalized by the driver, attributed to the additional miles driven due to rebound; and